jomettler/SaladFork-Experimental/README.md

 Repository for Mods by me for the SaladFork 3D Printer

 This is a developement repository.
 Assume that all uploads are untested.
 There is absolutely no warranty on anything.

+Feel free to open issues or contact me directly in case you find any bugs.